 When married couples fight at home, they forget who is watching and listening.

 Be careful about what you do or say.
 You are teaching your kids what to expect in marriage from their future spouse.
 Treat your spouse how you want your child to be treated by their partner in the future.
 Show them how to problem solve respectfully and in love.

 Fighting fair in marriage is something you should embrace

 When I think of fighting fair in marriage, I’m brought back to how my parents fought growing up.
 And the many other couples I was exposed to who fought with each other.

 There was plenty of screaming, name-calling, things being thrown, and physical abuse.
-As a result of this experience, I thought this was how couples fought or argued fairly with each other.
+As a result of this experience, I thought this was how couples fought or argued with each other.

 It became one of my marriage expectations.

 After I got married to Marcus, I thought that when we disagreed on something, the name-calling and insults were normal.
 Marcus never, not once, let his temper (he has one it just rarely comes out) get the best of him to the point of him calling me a name or belittling me.

 He would sometimes say, “I need you to stop talking to me and leave me alone before I say something we will both regret.”

 That statement alone taught me so much!